-What a wild and emotionally exhausting ride we have been on over the last few weeks.
+The last few weeks have been a wild and exhausting ride.
 In addition to battling a deadly pandemic, we are struggling to process two recent events–major events–that took place in our country: an insurrection and an inauguration.

 I don’t need to summarize these events for you nor do I have a profound insight on how we can make it all better.
 I’ll be honest: lately, I’ve felt a bit overwhelmed by the darkness.
 The darkness felt heavy as I watched the violence and violation of the insurrection, followed by too many responses of deflection and denial.
 The inauguration, then, became hard to enjoy because it took place in the shadow of all that division and deception.
 And I knew a new president alone would not heal our divisions and clear out the still active energies of Trumpism.

 Underneath this heavy shadow, however, I was searching for Light.
 Light gives us guidance, perspective, and new energy.
 And it dispels darkness.
 In my own Quaker tradition, we are instructed to “live according to the Light we are given.”
 When we take our steps in response to that Light, more will be given to us.

 For me, the Light came during the inauguration itself.
 Through a poem.
 Maybe just as much through the poet–Amanda Gorman.
 This youngest known inaugural poet performed her poem “The Hill We Climb” and released some Light into a dark time and space.

 There are many great lines.
 I loved the call to lift our gazes and change our focus–something we must do if we are to get along and get anywhere as a nation: